Skip to content

 Application Process:

-3. You will be able to accept your student loan package on your NWCCD Hub student account, on your Financial Aid Self-Service page.
+3. You will be able to accept your student loan package on your Hub student account, on your Financial Aid Self-Service page.
 Please keep in mind, your loan amounts will be equally packaged to your account for fall, spring and summer semesters.

 Additional Notes: If you qualify for subsidized loans, you must accept the maximum amount before accepting any unsubsidized loan amounts.